State-College-Plone/WebServerAuth/README.txt

         6. Click "Save Changes".

-    An important change from AutoMemberMakerPasPlugin
+    A subtle but important change from AutoMemberMakerPasPlugin

         WebServerAuth does not grant users the Member role, only the Authenticated role (now that Plone supports that sort of thing without